Guide to U.S. Liberty Half Eagles

 Spanning from 1839 to 1908, the Liberty Half Eagle was the longest running series for the five dollar gold denomination.
 During the course of the series, coins would be struck across seven different mint facilities, resulting in more than 200 different issues.
 Mintages would cover a wide range from just a few hundred to more than one million pieces.
 The overall series can be divided into two subtypes based on the addition of a banner with the motto IN GOD WE TRUST to the reverse design following the American Civil War.

 After numerous design changes, the half eagle as well as the other gold denominations would find stability in a new design created by Christian Gobrecht.
 He had performed work for the Mint as early as 1823, become Assistant Engraver in 1835, and finally Chief Engraver in 1840.
 His design for the half eagle had previously been introduced on the eagle in 1838 and would later be adopted for the quarter eagle in 1840.

-The obverse of the Liberty Head Half Eagle features the head of Liberty facing left.
-The image was possibly based on the earlier designs, but extensively revised by Gobrecht.
-Liberty’s head was mostly bound up in a bun with a few locks falling towards her neck.
-The hair around her forehead and temple is braided and supports a coronet, inscribed “Liberty”.
-Thirteen stars, evenly spaced are around, with the date below the truncation of the neck, usually in a straight line, but with some variations on different dies.
+The obverse design of the Liberty Half Eagle features the head of Liberty facing left.
+Her hair is mostly bound up in a bun with a string of beads intertwined and a few locks falling towards her neck.
+She wears a coronet inscribed LIBERTY.
+Thirteen stars appear evenly spaced surrounding the portrait with the date below.

-The revere design more closely resembles the previous type, which was in fact a modified form of the design introduced by John Reich in 1807.
-An eagle is pictured with its wings spread and its claws holding a bundle of arrows and olive branches, with a large shield placed on its breast.
-The inscription “United States of America” is around and the denomination expressed as “Five D.” is placed below.
+The reverse closely resembles the previous type, which was a modified form of the design created by John Reich in 1807.
+A bald eagle is portrayed with its wings spread and a large shield at its breast.
+Its talons grasp a bundle of arrows and an olive branch.
+The inscription UNITED STATES OF AMERICA appears surrounding with the denomination expressed as “FIVE D.” below.